Graylog2/documentation/pages/alerting/alerting-by-example.rst

 .. image:: /images/event-notification.png

-Since we use a aggregation event here, the message backlog might not be really helpful so I leave it off.
+Since we use an aggregation event here, the message backlog might not be really helpful so I leave it off.
 The backlog will show all messages within the time range of ``Search within the last`` and use the ``Query`` we entered.
 If you have a good enough query this can still be helpful.